Altar Wedge Tomb

-Altar Wedge Tomb is a wedge-shaped gallery grave and National Monument located outside the village of Schull, in County Cork, Ireland.
+The Altar Wedge Tomb is a wedge-shaped gallery grave and national monument located outside the village of Schull, in County Cork, Ireland.

 Location

 Altar Wedge Tomb is located 6.7 km (4.2 mi) WSW of Schull, on a cliffedge near Toormore Bay.

 History

 Wedge tombs of this kind were built in Ireland in the late Neolithic and early Bronze Age, c.
 2500–2000 BC.

-Cremated burials took place in 2000 BC and pit burials c.
-1200 BC.
-Around AD 200 a pit was dug and filled in with fish, shellfish and cetacean bones, presumably as a ritual practice.
+Cremated burials took place around 2000 BC and pit burials around 1200 BC.
+Around 200, a pit was dug and filled in with fish, shellfish and cetacean bones, presumably as a ritual practice.

 Despite the name, there is no evidence that the "altar" was ever used for sacrifice.
-It was used as a Mass rock in the 18th century AD.
+During penal times, it was used as a Mass rock in the 18th century.
 A holy well stood across the road.

 It was excavated in summer 1989 by Dr. William O'Brien and Madeline Duggan.
-Material found included cremated human adult bones, a tooth, worked flint, charcoal, periwinkles, fish bones and limpets.
+Material found included cremated human bones, a tooth, worked flint, charcoal, periwinkles, fish bones, and limpets.